-Coati Invasion in the Riviera Maya, Mexico
+Coati Invasion in Riviera Maya, Mexico

 Have you ever seen a coati before?
 How about 100?!

-Coati’s are cute little creatures that look like a cross between a raccoon, monkey and an anteater.
-They are quite common in Central and South America, comparable to raccoons in Canada, but they’re much more friendly (at least the ones we saw).
+Coati’s are little creatures that look like a cross between a raccoon, monkey and an anteater.
+They are common in Central and South America, comparable to raccoons in Canada, but they’re much more friendly (at least the ones we saw).

-We first saw a family of coatis roaming in the gardens behind our room at the resort.
-They were digging frantically, searching for bugs and berries, leaving big holes and dirt piles in their wake.
+We first saw a family of coatis roaming in the gardens behind our room at the Iberostar Paraiso Del Mar (which is one of our favourite all inclusive resorts in Riviera Maya, Mexico).
+They were digging frantically, searching for bugs and berries.
+Unfortunately, they left big holes and dirt piles in their wake.

 They just kept coming and coming!

 What did you think?
 Cute or annoying?

 Share your thoughts in the comments section below.

 Stephanie - The Travel Chica says

 I stayed at a resort in Costa Rica that was swarming with coati.
 I had no clue what they were at the time, but I thought they were so adorable.